arnabseal16/Mastercard/README.md

 The **Bastion Host**, acts as our **point of entry** into the private subnet serving the EC2 Instances in the Auto Scaling Group.
 To faciliate that, the Bastion Host is provided with an **Easltic IP**

-2 Elastic IPs are used in the entire Infrastructure:
+Two Elastic IPs are used in the entire Infrastructure:
 1. Nat Gateway
 2. Bastion Host

+- Dot Graph File present in the Repository, showcases the build procedure followed by Terraform